5‑Minute Pilates Flow to Relieve Lower Back Pain – No Equipment Needed

 - Start on hands and knees, wrists under shoulders, knees under hips.

-- Inhale, drop your belly, lift your head and tailbone – this is “Cow.”
+- Inhale, drop your belly, lift your head and tailbone – that’s “Cow.”

-- Exhale, round your back, tuck the chin to chest – this is “Cat.”
+- Exhale, round your back, tuck the chin – that’s “Cat.”

 Repeat, feeling the spine flex forward and back.
-This warms up the whole back and awakens the breath.
+This gentle wake‑up warms the whole back and syncs breath with movement.

 2. Pelvic Tilts (45 seconds)

-- Lie on your back, knees bent, feet flat on the floor, arms by your sides.
+- Lie on your back, knees bent, feet flat, arms relaxed at your sides.

-- Gently press your lower back into the floor by flattening the small of your spine – that’s a posterior pelvic tilt.
+- Press your lower back into the floor by flattening the small of your spine – a posterior pelvic tilt.

-- Hold for two seconds, then release to a neutral spine (a small natural curve).
+- Hold two seconds, then release to a neutral spine (that slight natural curve).

-Do 10‑12 reps.
-This exercise teaches the pelvis how to move without over‑arching the lower back.
+Aim for 10‑12 reps.
+This teaches the pelvis to move without over‑arching the lumbar region.

-- Still on your back, bring one knee toward chest, hugging it with both hands.
+- Stay on your back, draw one knee toward your chest, hugging it with both hands.

-- Keep the opposite leg relaxed and flat.
+- Keep the opposite leg long and relaxed.

-- Hold for three breaths, then switch legs.
+- Hold for three breaths, then switch sides.

 4. Bird‑Dog (1 minute)